 Let us now consider yet another well known technique that is used to find bounds on the eigenvalues of matrix polynomials.
-The idea is to convert the matrix rational function $T(\lambda)$ into a matrix polynomial by multiplying by $\displaystyle \prod_{i=1}^{m}(\lambda-\alpha_i)$.
-That is, $\displaystyle \prod_{i=1}^{m}(\lambda-\alpha_i) T(\lambda) = P(\lambda)$, a matrix polynomial.
-If all of the $B_i$'s are nonsingular, then the eigenvalues of $T(\lambda)$ and the eigenvalues of $P(\lambda)$ are one and the same.
-And if $B_i$ is singular for some $1 \leq i \leq m$, then the corresponding pole $\alpha_i$ of $T(\lambda)$ is an eigenvalue of $P(\lambda)$.
-Thus the set of eigenvalues of $T(\lambda)$ is contained in the set of eigenvalues of $P(\lambda)$.
-While there are many techniques in the literature to determine the location of eigenvalues of matrix polynomials, we restrict ourselves to only one such method due to Higham and Tisseur (Lemma 3.1, \cite{Higham-Tisseur}), stated below.
+The idea is to convert the rational matrix $T(\lambda)$ given in Equation \eqref{eqn-Standard form} into a matrix polynomial by multiplying by $\displaystyle \prod_{i=1}^{m}(\lambda-\alpha_i)$.
+That is,

+a matrix polynomial.
+It is easy to verify that the set of eigenvalues of $T(\lambda)$ is contained in the set of eigenvalues of $P(\lambda)$.
+While there are many techniques in the literature to determine the eigenvalue location of matrix polynomials, we restrict ourselves to only one such method due to Higham and Tisseur (Lemma $3.1$, \cite{Higham-Tisseur}).